homearanya/satrails/src/pages/tours/midlands-meander.md

 tour_id: Meander Cycle Tour
 destination: Midlands
 activity: Cycle Tour
-duration: 3 nights
+duration: 1-2 nights
-price: R8000
+price: From R4000
 bannerblurb: Cycle Touring the KZN Midlands
-shortdescription: "Explore the quiet backroads  of the KwaZulu Natal Midlands on a 3 day 3 night cycle ride.
-Includes guesthouse accommodation, all meals, fully guided with luggage transfers and backup support as well as authentic Midlands Meander experiences.  "
+shortdescription: Explore the quiet backroads  of the KwaZulu Natal Midlands by e-bike or mountain bike.
+Includes guesthouse accommodation, all meals, fully guided with luggage transfers and backup support as well as authentic local tours and experiences.
+Routes customised according to rider ability and interests.
+Daily distances from 30km to 60km.
+Combination of gravel district roads, forest and farm roads and some single track if requested.
 imagethumbnail:
   alt: Midlands Meander
   image: /img/ct2_02.jpg